 For many students and teachers across Canada, the First Day of School 2020 is now a distant memory.
 What was initially regarded as unknown territory involving staggered starts, learning cohorts, and physical distancing, has now been quickly adapted by staff, students, and parents.
 Moreover, with school resources tight and enrolment split between online and in-class learning, reporting accurately to the Ministry of Education on student enrolment has become both a significant and stressful time for schools and districts.

 Typically falling at the end of September, Count Day is a reporting event where schools and boards report their student enrolment numbers, as required by the Ministry.
 Based on these numbers, and the unique needs of the students from each board, the Ministry will allocate funding.
-From there, provinces, school boards, and schools then decide where the money is directed.
+From there, provinces, school districts, and schools then decide where the money is directed.
 During a time when school budgets are stretched, and funding being a critical key to schools operating effectively, this report—and the accuracy of it—is crucial.

 How Funding Works

 Once the count days are completed, public funding for education will come either directly from the provincial or territorial government or through a mix of provincial transfers and local taxes collected by the local government.
-Provincial and territorial regulations, revised yearly, provide the grant structure that sets the level of funding for each school board, based on location, size, need, etc.
+Provincial and territorial regulations, revised yearly, provide the grant structure that sets the level of funding for each school district, based on location, size, need, etc.